Form 3520: Reporting Foreign Trusts, Inheritances, and Gifts for Americans Abroad

 Form 3520 instructions can be hard to understand, even for seasoned accountants.
 Because there are so many factors that go into what’s included and who must file, we recommend you leave it to the pros.
 If you’re interested in seeing the instructions for yourself, you can find them on the IRS website.

-Dealing with a penalty from the IRS is time-consuming and stressful—which is why we recommend you leave it to the experts.
+Dealing with a penalty from the IRS can be time-consuming and stressful — which is why we recommend you leave it to the experts.
 When you file your expat taxes with H&R Block, you can rest assured you’re taxes are done the right way, saving you the most money and giving you peace of mind.

 File with confidence with Expat Tax Preparation from H&R Block